 I hear people say toners are not that necessary, don’t listen to them.
 Toners are amazing if you want that moist and well-hydrated feeling.
 Toners will not only remove leftover residues from cleansers but will also prep and repair your skin barrier for moisturizers.
 Aside from these benefits, toners also lower the PH of the skin after cleansing.

-Be careful the kind of toners you buy, I personally don’t like astringent toners because some are made too harsh for the skin.
+Be careful about the kind of toners you buy, I personally don’t like astringent toners because some are made too harsh for the skin.
 But if you have really oily skin, you might have to look out for astringent toners made with gentle ingredients.

 The hydrating toners help with dry skin.
 They are packed with humectants that hydrate and refresh your skin.
 Check these ones out!